 Each message is described using a table with parameter fields listed from top to bottom.
 Each parameter field is defined with the most significant bit first.

 Parameter fields containing sub-fields (e.g. communication state) are defined in separate tables with sub-fields listed top to bottom, with the most significant bit first within each sub-field.

-Character strings are presented left to right most significant bit first.
-All unused characters should be represented by the @ symbol, and they should be placed at the end of the string.

-When data is output on the VHF data link it should be grouped in bytes of 8 bits from top to bottom of the table associated with each message.
-Each byte should be outputted with least significant bit first.

-A generic example for a message table is provided in Table A2-5.

-TABLE A2-5